 There are a number of resources available to students as they seek counseling for career planning, residency training, and assistance with the application process.
 The deans in the Office of Student Affairs and Career Counseling (OSACC) are available to provide individualized guidance and advice to each student regarding career selection.
 All students are required to meet at least annually with their assigned dean of Student Affairs to discuss career planning.
 Additionally, the Deans in the OSACC hold large- and small-group sessions as well as class meetings throughout each year and correspond regularly with students through email and Canvas.
-MD Compass is a career planning program developed by the deans in the OSACC in collaboration with students.
-The MD Compass sessions and workshops offered through the OSACC throughout the year, are designed to help students make informed career choices.
-Students identify specialty-specific advisors during Phase 2 and 3.
+In addition, students utilize MD Compass, a career planning resource developed by the deans in the OSACC in collaboration with MD Compass student leaders.
+These sessions and workshops offered through the OSACC are designed to help students make informed career choices.
+Students also work with specialty-specific advisors from the clinical departments during Phase 2 and 3 to augment the career advising provided by the Student Affairs deans.
 The Office of Student Affairs and MD Compass Canvas sites provide links to career exploration, choosing a specialty, instructions on residency planning, timelines, contact information for Jefferson residency directors, as well as specific information regarding electronic residency application and matching services.